ruyisdk/support-matrix/LicheePi_RV_Dock/Ubuntu/README_LTS.md

 ### Hardware Information

-- Sipeed Lichee RV Dock
+- Sipeed LicheePi RV Dock
 - A USB-A Power Adapter
 - A USB-A to C Cable
 - A microSD Card